Adrian Bonenberger

 Platform

--Large voluntary state guard: 15-20,000 Connecticut residents who mobilize and train at a local level.
+-Voluntary emergency response capacity: 15-20,000 Connecticut residents organized by the state, who mobilize and train at a local level.
 Accountable first to the town and state, and second to the citizen themselves.
-Creates a powerful state-backed system for delivering disaster relief while federal capabilities such as FEMA become stretched or vanish entirely.
-Delivers on the long-broken promise of a well-regulated militia while making the state and municipalities much more resilient.
+Creates a powerful state-backed system for delivering disaster relief while federal capabilities such as FEMA and National Guard are being used elsewhere or vanish entirely.
+Makes the state and municipalities much more resilient.

 -Anticorruption task force: the single issue I’ve encountered most while knocking doors is a widespread and bipartisan conviction that government is corrupt at all levels.
 When it spreads far enough, this feeling will doom our democratic experiment.
 If elected governor I will stand up a bipartisan anticorruption task force that will perform an audit at the state and local level of all elected and appointed politicians, starting with myself.

 -Two-year freeze on new projects: no more adding to the state budget.
-If we aren’t contractually obligated to increase funding or add to a nonexistent project, for two years, we’re not going to.
+If we aren’t contractually obligated to increase funding or begin a nonexistent project or program, for two years, we’re not going to.

 -Toll at the CT border: if you’re driving into or out from the state, it’s a flat $1 toll on all vehicles.
 The funds raised from this toll will go to maintaining infrastructure in the state (roads, bridges).
 We need to stop depending on the federal government for hand-outs, and start being accountable for our own spending needs.